|The provider of this information is Hall Payne Lawyers|

 Winning in court is only half the battle.
 Unfortunately it is not always the case that a successful plaintiff is automatically paid any money due to them.

-While not strictly a method for enforcing judgments, bankruptcy (or in the case of companies, winding up) may be an option if the amount of the debt is greater than the threshold required.
+While not strictly a method for enforcing judgements, bankruptcy (or in the case of companies, winding up) may be an option if the amount of the debt is greater than the threshold required.
 You should be aware that this is a costly and highly technical legal area and carries the risk that you open the door to all other creditors , some of whom may have priority over you by reason that they have some security over some of the assets of the bankrupt person.

-Examination of the Judgment Debtor
+Examination of the Judgement Debtor

-This is a procedure whereby the court issues a summons requiring the judgment debtor to attend court to answer questions about their financial situation and to bring specified documents such as tax returns.
+This is a procedure whereby the court issues a summons requiring the judgement debtor to attend court to answer questions about their financial situation and to bring specified documents such as tax returns.
 If the debtor fails to attend the court may issue a warrant for the person's arrest.
-The procedure does not in itself provide a means of enforcing judgment but it may provide important details which may help determine which step to take next.
+The procedure does not in itself provide a means of enforcing judgement but it may provide important details which may help determine which step to take next.

 Attachment of debts and garnishment of wages

 This refers to a procedure whereby the judgement creditor can obtain a court order requiring that a third party who is liable to pay money to the judgement debtor pay it instead to the judgement creditor.
 The order is known as a garnishee order.
 It can apply to wages and salary.